-So, you’re the lucky winner with a golden lottery ticket.
-One big question remains before the prize money can hit the bank—lottery lump sum vs annuity?
+For lucky winners with a golden lottery ticket, one big question remains—lottery lump sum vs annuity?
 Should you accept the cash value of your winnings or go with the annuity option?
-This guide will help you decide, but first, let’s take a look at what each payout means.
+This guide will walk you through what each payout means.

 Lottery payouts